unc-csxl/csxl.unc.edu/docs/specs/ta-application.md

 This is the landing page after completing the _Fall 2024 UTA Application_, and is the root route for 'ta-application'.

 In the future, when more features related to applications are added, this page will become the home for all things "applications."
-Currently, this is not the case as admin features and the GTA Application are not implemented.
+Currently, this is not the case as admin features and the GTA Application are not yet implemented.

 ### Admin Features<a name='AdminFeatures'></a>